 Building Strength and Technique

 Practice lifting technique with an empty kayak.
 Master the form before adding gear weight.
-This prevents bad habits that cause injury.
+This prevents bad habits that cause injury when you add the additional load of packed equipment.

 Time-Saving Transport Strategies

 Create an efficient loading sequence.
 Always place gear in the same spots and follow identical steps.
-This routine speeds up the process.
+This routine speeds up the process and reduces mental load on early mornings.

 Safety Guidelines and Best Practices